QinbinLi/LLMPC-Blue/README.md

 ```
 You may find warnings like `The attention mask and the pad token id were not set. xxx`, which is normal.
 You can find `ASR (Attack Success Rate): 4.01% (775/19337)` in the output.
 Note that it requires your HuggingFace account has access to [Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).

-You can also set the `num_sample` parameter to only run specific number of samples to have a quick test, e.g.,
+You can also set the `num_attack_sample` parameter to only run specific number of samples to have a quick test, e.g.,
 ```
-python -m attacks.DataExtraction.llm_pc_attack_baseline --model LLM-PBE/Llama3.1-8b-instruct-LLMPC-Blue-Team --num_sample 1000
+python -m attacks.DataExtraction.llm_pc_attack_baseline --model LLM-PBE/Llama3.1-8b-instruct-LLMPC-Blue-Team --num_attack_sample 1000
 ```

 If you encounter the following error message when running the demo attack: